 1.4 High-Temperature Thermometers

-High-temperature thermometers are specifically designed for industrial use and can measure temperatures as high as 1,000 °C (1,832°F).
+High-temperature thermometers are designed for industrial use and can measure temperatures up to 1,000 °C (1,832°F).
 These thermometers use mercury or other specialized liquids to measure temperatures that reach several hundred degrees Celsius.
 These thermometers are used in laboratories, factories, and other high-heat environments where precision is required.

 Best For: Industrial and scientific use in high-heat environments.